TYPO3-Documentation/t3docs-wiki-migration/output_pages/Graphicsmagick.rst

 Finding
 =======

-   Download the latest version from the GraphicsMagick FTP server [outdated link].
+   Download the latest version from the `GraphicsMagick FTP server <ftp://ftp.graphicsmagick.org/pub/GraphicsMagick/>`__ [not available anymore].
 Then extract it in the cgi-bin folder, e.g. at /var/www/vhosts/story-castle.net/httpdocs/cgi-bin Or simply install it as a rpm file for your LINUX distribution and skip the following installation steps.